-In a separate initiative, in March 2019, the University's President announced plans to create a new college that would be online and targeted to adult learners, citing the need to preserve the University's mission in the face of the demographic decline that is disrupting higher education in the United States.
-The University's goals for the online initiative are to become a key workforce development partner to Massachusetts employers, increase economic mobility for Massachusetts residents, and generate revenue that will sustain the University over the next several decades, positioning UMass to lead through the coming disruption and emerge stronger.
-The University had been exploring partnering with existing online learning entities to create the online college, and in June 2020 announced that it would enter into a strategic partnership with Brandman University ("Brandman"), a private nonprofit institution located in California, a part of the Chapman University System ("Chapman").
-Brandman was originally formed in 1958 as a college within Chapman University, and currently provides online educational services to a range of adult learners.
-The University, Brandman and Chapman have agreed, subject to certain conditions, including approvals from the WASC Senior College and University Commission ("WSCUC"), the regional accreditation agency for Brandman, and the U.S. Department of Education ("DOE"), that Chapman will transfer control of Brandman's Board of Regents to the University, and thereafter the University's Board of Trustees will appoint Brandman's Board of Regents.
-The approval of WSCUC has been received; DOE's decision whether or not to approve the transaction is pending.
-Upon satisfaction of all remaining conditions, the University will become the sole corporate member of Brandman.
-Brandman will remain a private, nonprofit institution, accredited by WSCUC.
-In consideration for the change in control of its Board of Regents, Brandman has agreed to make payments to Chapman over a 10-year period, up to \$99.3 million.
-The University has agreed to make any payments that Brandman fails to make when due.
-Based on current Brandman revenue projections, sufficient operating margin surplus is projected over the next 10-years, including after payment to Chapman for the purchase price of the Brandman facility, such that the University does not expect that any such financial support will be necessary.
-The University currently anticipates that the final conditions of the agreement will be met in Spring 2021.
+In March 2019, the University's President announced plans for a new online college that would serve adult learners, citing the need to preserve the University's mission in the face of the demographic decline that is disrupting higher education in the United States.
+The University's goals for the online initiative were to become a key workforce development partner to Massachusetts employers, increase economic mobility for Massachusetts residents, and generate revenue that would sustain the University over the next several decades, positioning UMass to lead through the coming disruption and emerge stronger.
+After a lengthy due diligence process that included vetting numerous possible partners, in June 2020, the University announced that it would enter into a strategic partnership with Brandman University ("Brandman"), a private nonprofit institution located in Irvine, California, then a part of the Chapman University System ("Chapman").
+Brandman was originally formed in 1958 as a college within Chapman University, and provides online educational services to a range of adult learners.
+In September 2021, Chapman transferred control of Brandman's Board of Regents to the University, and the University became the sole corporate member of Brandman, now named UMass Global.
+UMass Global remains a California nonprofit public benefit corporation, accredited by the WASC Senior College and University Commission.